MrMelk/ML-projects/README.md

 # ML-projects
-Here I will publish some starter machine learning projects I will try to do
+Here I will publish some starter machine learning projects I will do on my spare time.
+Jupyter is highly inflated for some reason.